ibm-cloud-docs/appid/cd-users.md

   ```
   {: codeblock}

-2. Open console and go to the folder that you cloned the repo into.
+2. In terminal, change to the folder that you cloned the repo into.
 3. Run the following command.

   ```